jmrphy/other-life-nano/src/content/blog/spinoza.md

 <p>Spinoza's success as an independent scholar was not achieved in a vacuum.
 It relied critically on specific forms of social and intellectual infrastructure, often informal and operating outside established institutions.
 Among the most vital was the Amsterdam bookshop run by Jan Rieuwertsz the Elder (1616-1687).
 Rieuwertsz was more than just a printer and seller; he was a key figure in radical intellectual circles, a publisher of dissident and Cartesian works (often in Dutch translation, making them more accessible), and his shop served as a crucial meeting place for freethinkers, Collegiants, Socinians, and others interested in challenging established orthodoxies (Israel, 2023).
 As discussed further in <a href="#networks-amsterdam-cartesian">Section III.A.3</a>, it was likely here that Spinoza had his formative encounters with Cartesian philosophy through Dutch translations by Jan Hendriksz Glazemaker.
 Rieuwertsz not only provided access to forbidden literature and fostered intellectual exchange but also took the considerable risk of publishing both of Spinoza's works, including the anonymously printed TTP and the posthumous *Opera*.
 Without this courageous publisher and the micro-community he fostered, Spinoza's ability to develop his ideas and disseminate his writings would have been severely hampered.
 Rieuwertsz's establishment exemplifies the necessity of supportive, albeit often clandestine, networks for the flourishing of independent and potentially subversive thought.</p>

-<h2 id="networks">III.
-Spinoza's Networks: Friendships and Letter-Writing as Indie-Scholar Infrastructure</h2>
+## III.
+Spinoza's Networks: Friendships and Letter-Writing as Indie-Scholar Infrastructure

 <p>While often portrayed as solitary recluse, Spinoza strategically cultivated and relied upon a series of overlapping networks and communities throughout his life.
 These connections provided intellectual stimulation, practical support, and the means to circulate his ideas.
 As Wiep van Bunge notes, friendships were vital within the Republic of Letters, especially for someone like Spinoza, cut off from his original community and family business:</p>
 <blockquote>